smlund/Iterative_match/readme.txt

 The authors originally posted the code arXiv.org linked with a draft of the PRSTAB manuscript in 2006.
 This code has been updated to work with version changes in Mathematica and numerous improvements have been made.
+It can be obtained most easily one of two ways: 1) using git  2) from a course web site.
+Both of these are detailed below.

+1) Using git
+This is the best way to obtain the latest version with corrections since the software is being maintained under git:

+To initialize a git repository,

+   % git clone git@github.com:smlund/iterative_match.git

+This will create a directory "iterative_match" where the git clone command was run containing the latest version of the code.

+To update the code, descend into directory iterative_match and run:

+  % git pull

+When modifying the repository (for those with edit privilege: please contact me for that if you wish to make and share improvements)

+  ... edit readme.txt file, for example
+  % git add readme.txt
+  % git commit -m "SML: updated instructions in readme.txt"
+  % git push

+2) From Course Web Site
-The best place to obtain the code is on the US Particle Accelerator School (USPAS) course web site for "Beam Physics with Intense Space-Charge" taught by Lund and Barnard.
+The code is posted on the US Particle Accelerator School (USPAS) course web site for "Beam Physics with Intense Space-Charge" taught by Lund and Barnard.
 See: